“Lun Li has admirable command of all the possibilities of the bow, and uses it with delightful musical sense.”

+Lun Li is a violinist committed to creating thought-provoking, boundary-pushing concert experiences for contemporary audiences around the world.
 A native of Shanghai, China, violinist Lun Li won First Prize in the 2021 Young Concert Artists Susan Wadsworth International Auditions, The Paul A. Fish Memorial Prize, the Buffalo Chamber Music Society Prize, and was named John French Violin Chair at YCA.
 Additionally, he is also the recent joint winner of First Prize at the Lillian and Maurice Barbash J.S.
 Bach Competition.
-Lun has had the honor and privilege of traveling between Shanghai and New York bringing him a plethora of experiences.

 Lun holds degrees from Curtis Institute of Music (BM’20) and The Juilliard School (MM’22).
 His mentors include Ida Kavafian, Catherine Cho, and Joseph Lin.
 He is currently pursuing an Artistic Diploma at The Juilliard School where he serves as teaching assistant to Catherine Cho.